 Listen to coverage by Maine Public Radio News of two state prison-related stories that unfolded at the state capital June 6th (5 minute mp3) Read the text of their coverage

-, an arrogant response by the Department of Corrections that the state's exiling policy and history is "confidential" sparked a press conference in the Hall of Flags by Ron Huber, community radio news producer for now-exiled Maine inmate Deane Brown, a convicted burglar-turned gadfly inmate news correspondent, who was sent from Maine State Prison south at the beginning of Governor Baldacci's second term to a series of prisons in Maryland.
+At the same time, an arrogant response by the Department of Corrections that the state's exiling policy and history is "confidential" sparked a press conference in the Hall of Flags by Ron Huber, community radio news producer for now-exiled Maine inmate Deane Brown, a convicted burglar-turned gadfly inmate news correspondent, who was sent from Maine State Prison south at the beginning of Governor Baldacci's second term to a series of prisons in Maryland.
 The link above also includes coverage of Huber's press conference.

 (1) Legislature today discussed and heard testimony on the interim report on management of Maine state prisons by OPEGA the legislature's office of Program Evaluation and Government Accountability.